Who Pays When You’re Injured While Driving a Personal Vehicle for Work in California?

 Who Pays if You’re Injured?

 The way your injury is covered depends on the details of how and why the accident happened.
-In California, there are often a couple of different ways you can get benefits or compensation after being hurt in a car crash during a work task.
+In California, there are often a couple of different ways you can get benefits or compensation after being hurt in a car crash in Los Angeles during a work task.

 Workers’ Compensation Insurance